kookkui/SoloRPGs/Disciples of Bone and Shadow/PCs/New PC.md

 Weapon1: Longsword
 Weapon1dmg: D8+1
 Weapon1notes: Versatile (D10)
-Weapon2: Greatsword
+Weapon2:
-Weapon2dmg: 2D8
+Weapon2dmg:
-Weapon2notes: -10 to Defensive Skills
+Weapon2notes:
-Weapon3: Long Bow
+Weapon3:
-Weapon3dmg: D6
+Weapon3dmg:
 Weapon3notes:
-Armor: 1
+Armor: 2
 currency: 150
 ajats:
 merc: ".6"
 provisions: 10
-hregion: Akkar Strand
+hregion: Madari
+poccupation: "**Mercenaries.** Your parents lived by the sword, killing for the best bidder and moving on when the jats dried up."
 advantages: "**Extreme Concentration:** This allows you to perform extremely well under stress in any circumstance (combat, running from danger, etc.)."
 disadvantages: "**Violent:** You simply think that violence is the answer to all questions."
 flaws: Bad Tempered I